MaDHouSe79/mh-stashes/README.md

 # mh-stashes
-With this stash item you can give a stash with items in it to other players for example money, drugs or weapons, it works also with mh-cashasitem. it also hase a wallet you can use to put all your cash and or card in it.
+With this stash item you can give a stash with items in it to other players for example money, drugs or weapons, it works also with mh-cashasitem. it also has a walletstash so you can put all your cash and or card in it.

 # Possibilities
 - Your own Wallet (only cash or cards, see `config.lua` `Config.Stashes` look for `allowedItems`)